Decoding UTF-8 in Haskell

 gut feeling is that I should use conduit

-and provide explicit implementations for each Textual
+and provide explicit implementations for each Textual data

 type in order to provide a high quality implementation.
 This prioritizes